Harvey Weinstein: LAPD investigating sexual assault allegation

 Officer Sal Ramirez with the LAPD also confirmed the news to CNN.

+When reached Thursday, a spokesperson for Weinstein said, "We deny any allegations of nonconsensual sex although obviously can't respond to anonymous allegations."

-Weinstein has previously denied any accusations of sexual assault.
+Weinstein has also previously denied any accusations of sexual assault.

-After a New Yorker article included multiple accusations of rape, Weinstein's spokesperson told CNN: "Any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein."
+After a New Yorker article included multiple allegations of rape, Weinstein's spokesperson told CNN: "Any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein."

 One of the accusers, actress Asia Argento, has previously confirmed her account to CNN.